poulch74/espurna/README.md

 > Please use the [gitter ESPurna channel](https://gitter.im/tinkerman-cat/espurna) for support and questions, you have better chances to get fast answers from me or other ESPurna users.
 Open an issue here only if you feel there is a bug or you want to request an enhancement.
 Thank you.

+## Additioanl features in poulch74 branch
+* debounceevent(-once) library fork from this repo must be used for this branch. (added ONCE type button - for alarm scenario usage)
+* NtpClientLib fork from this repo must be used for this branch. (added parameter to skip internal setSyncProvider call)
+* RTC support for ds3231 rtc clock with NTP sync. see RTC folder and rtc.ino
+* custom Vcc monitoring (utils.ino custom_getVcc function)
+* some code modifications for debug output with more gently HEAP usage (see DEBUG_MSG_APPEND_* in debug.h).
+So debug messages and
+  HELP command show all content...
+* some rewrites in relay module. added H-bridge relay support.Relay action provider - now callbacks in RELAY folder. relay can be binded to button (new button type ONCE added, so relay switch can reset binded button to nonsignaled state - for alarm     usage scenario)
+* In WebUI add Latitude/Longitude setup in NTP page.
+* add Sunrise/set calculation subsystem and SunriseSensor in SENSORS.
+Sensor can be binded to relay.

 ## Features

 * *KRACK* vulnerability free (when built with Arduino Core >= 2.4.0)